 BC Housing is a government agency that has housing available to help people in greatest need.
-This includes subsidized (governmentassisted) housing and help to pay for rent in private (non-government) apartments.
+This includes subsidized (government-assisted) housing and help to pay for rent in private (non-government) apartments.

 To qualify for BC Housing programs, you must have lived in British Columbia for 12 months.
-For information in other languages and to find out if you are eligible for programs, contact BC Housing.
+You can find information in other languages, and find out if you are eligible for programs.

-BC Housing

-Toll-free: 1 800 257-7756 www.bchousing.org/Find
+BC Housing Toll-free: 1 800 257-7756 www.bchousing.org/Find